iarsystems/bx-gitlab-ci/README.md

 ## Introduction
 From a CI/CD perspective, the [IAR Build Tools for Arm](https://iar.com/cx) comes with everything you need to build embedded firmware projects from the command line.
-This example provides a simple example with general guidelines on how to set up a CI/CD pipeline using [GitLab CI](https://gitlab.com) while taking advantage of the so-called __[GitLab self-managed runners][gl-smr-url]__.
+This example provides a simple example with general guidelines on how to set up a CI/CD pipeline using [GitLab CI](https://gitlab.com).

 In case you need an introduction on how to get started with GitLab, use their [examples](https://docs.gitlab.com/?tab=examples).